score-spec/docs/content/en/docs/score specification/score-spec-reference.md

 Placeholders are supported in the following locations:

 - `containers.*.variables.*`: The value of a variable may contain one or more placeholders.
-- `containers.*.files[*].content`: The inline content of a file may contain one or more placeholders.
+- `containers.*.files.*.content`: The inline content of a file may contain one or more placeholders.
+- `containers.*.files.*.source`: The file source may contain one or more placeholders.
-- `containers.*.volumes[*].source`: The volume source may contain placeholders.
+- `containers.*.volumes.*.source`: The volume source may contain placeholders.
 This usually refers to a particular named resource of type `volume`.
 - `resources.*.params.*`: The resource params may accept placeholder resolutions.

 ### Workload metadata references